 If the settings do not meet these limited exceptions then an employee with an LTC can possess a concealed handgun within his or her personal, locked car in the employer’s parking area.
 This is true even if the employer has a zero tolerance policy for weapons or firearms on the property.

-Dealing with Your Employer and Handgun Possession in Dallas and Fort Worth, Texas
+Dealing with Your Employer and Handgun Possession in Texas

 Alternatively, if you desire a gun-free workplace then you should talk to your employer about taking steps to limit possession at work to the least amount required by law and post appropriate notice of policies otherwise prohibiting possession.

 If you want to approach your employer about changing policy then you should talk to your coworkers first.
 Showing workforce alignment on making this change has a couple benefits.